'Deadpool & Wolverine' Review: Is This Marvel at Maximum Effort?

 - We find our mouthy, red-suited friend six feet in the ground, trying to exhume Logan so that Deadpool (Ryan Reynolds) can cash in on a long-awaited franchise crossover with Wolverine (Hugh Jackman).
 (This is not my opinion but actual summary, because that's the confession Marvel makes within the first two minutes of the movie.)
 But the Logan from that timeline — the 21st Century Fox Timeline — is irreparably dead.
 And since Logan was the "Temporal Anchor" on that Earth, his death has caused the 21st Century Fox Timeline (also Deadpool's native timeline) to decay.
 Then, the Time Variance Authority (TVA) conveniently offers to rescue Deadpool from his doomed timeline in return for helping them save the Sacred Timeline (the MCU Timeline, belonging to our beloved Avengers).
 The threat to the Sacred Timeline, however, is completely unclear.
 And for literally no reason at all, Deadpool is convinced that he needs Wolverine's help to solve this phantom problem, so he scours the multiverse in search of a variant of Logan who doesn't immediately try to kill him.
 Deadpool's motivation is that he wants to matter to the world and impress his girl.
 Wolverine's motivation is that he wants to feel handsome in his suit.
 And with these noble intentions, the TVA guy very abruptly casts them into The Void — a purgatory outside all timelines for those deemed useless or harmful to their worlds.
 The Void is a Whack-a-Mole game of cameos, and home to not one but two unstoppable villains: Charles Xavier's bald twin sister, and a big bad smoke monster that can make you actually dead (non-existent).
 This middle bit is punctuated by three main fight scenes, two of which are between the titular characters, who are both invulnerable.
 Then they eventually storm the castle of The Void with their cast of cameos and subdue Ms. Xavier.
 The bald mind-groper wants to retain power in The Void, so she decides she wants to eliminate all timelines, even though she already has ultimate power in The Void and even though the events of the timelines affect her in no way at all.
 But how will Deadpool and Wolverine escape The Void and return to the Sacred Timeline to stop the evil TVA guy (the third villain)?
 It turns out that a variant of Dr. Strange was killed in The Void, and the bald gal took his magic portal ring.
 (Kind of odd that Strange wouldn't use the ring himself to escape The Void and return to his timeline, but let's not ask questions.)
 Once in The Sacred Timeline, the mind-groper takes control of the reality-eraser-machine, donning two gloves — one channelling matter and the other anti-matter (still following?), and she uses the machine to start deconstructing the MCU Timeline.
 At this point, D&W finally team up to fight 100 Deadpool variants who invade the Sacred Timeline from The Void.
 And just in time, Deadpool and Wolverine reach the power source of the reality-eraser-machine, hold hands, and sacrifice themselves to save not just the world but all conceivable worlds (a siamese-twin-Marvel Jesus–moment).
 The mind-groper gets so close to winning, too; the "Temporal Stability" read-out went all the way down to 1%!
 So, our heroes sacrifice themselves to save an infinite number of universes, and then it turns out that they're just fine — all the death-energy did was tear off Huge Jacked-man's shirt.
 And we get to marvel at his pecs just before the credits roll. ↑

 - This is actor-over-character feel is further evidenced by the nostalgic home-video tape that rolls during the credits, featuring behind-the-scenes clips of Reynolds and Jackman filming the X-Men and Deadpool movies.
-It's endearing and sentimental in the way you would feel about the same coming from a film-student-thesis group celebrating the end of the end of senior year, to say a heartfelt "It's been a pleasure" to their pals.
+It's sentimental in the way you would feel about the same coming from a film-school thesis group celebrating the end of the end of senior year, to say a heartfelt "It's been a pleasure" to their pals.
 It confirms the fact that this whole endeavor was just two friends who wanted to have fun in superhero costumes and make a bunch of money together. ↑

 - Anti-Marvel jokes don't really land when they're coming from Marvel.
 They're not funny but spooky.
 It feels like I'm being subtly manipulated, as if they think they can win over my sympathy by acknowledging that every movie since Endgame has been garbage. ↑